HaraChatz/MSc-Epidemiology-MSHDS-unit-Molecular-Epidemiology-GWAS-Practical/GWAS.md

 You should see that the .bim file contains 463,080 lines that correspond to 463,080 SNPs

-## Exercise 2 - Phenotypic information of the particupants
+## Exercise 2 - Phenotypic information of the participants

 Using the Linux commands from above section: